albimdkr/albimdkr/README.md

 <picture> <img align="right" src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/Right_Side.gif" width = 250px></picture>

 <br>

 - 🎓 I’m Studying in **Sekolah Tinggi Teknologi Bandung**

 - 💻 I’m currently working on **Freelancer**

-- 🌱 I’m currently learning **Html, Css, Javascript, React and than learn the Operation System Linux.**
+- 🌱 I’m currently learning **Html, Css, Javascript, React and than learn the Operation System Linux and Networking.**

-- 🤝 I’m looking for help with **Html**
+- 🤝 I’m looking for help with **Html, CSS and JavaScript**

-- 👨‍💻 All of my projects are available at [kelompok8-21c-jarkom.my.id](https://kelompok8-21c-jarkom.my.id)
+- 👨‍💻 All of my projects are available at on my repository
-- 💬 Ask me about **Frontend**

 - 📫 How to reach me **albimudakar03@gmail.com**

 - ⚡ Fun fact **I think i like share experience and sharing about knowlodge programming.**
-- ⚡ A passionate Self-taught Front-end developer
-- ⚡ Self-taught Back-end Developer

 <br><br>